 Governance costs are disclosed in note 10 (paragraph 8.13) and the components of support costs and their allocation is analysed in notes 8 and 10.
-The notes to the accounts include an explanation of donated services and facilities in note 4 (paragraph 6.31) and the charity has chosen to provide a reconciliation of deferred income in note 23 (paragraph 5.59).
+The notes to the accounts include an explanation of donated services and facilities in note 4 (paragraph 6.31) and the charity have provided a reconciliation of deferred income in note 23 (paragraph 5.59).